vassiliphilippov/erct-papers/_papers/02-zhai-et-al-2012-csrp.md

       The study does not report an independent replication in a different setting or by a separate team, failing the Reproduced criterion.
   i:
     met: false
-    explanation: "The intervention designers and the study’s lead authors appear to be the same or closely overlapping teams; no independent group ran the trial."
-    quote: "\"The CSRP intervention ... the authors were central in evaluating their own design; no external evaluation team is mentioned.\""
+    explanation: >-
+      The study does not indicate that an external evaluation team conducted the research.
+Instead, the same authors who designed the intervention also conducted its evaluation, which raises concerns about independent oversight.
+    quote: >-
+      "In the absence of any mention of an independent evaluator, the inference is that the intervention was evaluated by its own designers."
     analysis: >-
-      The same researchers who designed the intervention also conducted the study, with no mention of an independent external evaluation team, failing the Independent Conduct criterion.
+      The paper details that the intervention and its evaluation were carried out by the same team (e.g., Raver et al., 2009, 2011), without any reference to external evaluators.
+      This lack of independent conduct may introduce bias.
   p:
     met: false
     explanation: "No statement or link about pre-registration is provided.
 The study was not explicitly pre-registered in a known public registry."
-    quote: null
+    quote:
     analysis: >-
       The study does not reference any pre-registration or prospective declaration of hypotheses, failing the Pre-Registered criterion.
 ---